 In the dialog box that appears, you will see available roles and their permissions.
 You can define the permissions and click OK.
 You can check whether the permission has been changed from the management console as well as from the tool.

 From the tool:

-You can refresh the registry instance which will enable to sync with the latest updates.
+You can refresh the registry instance which will enable a sync with the latest updates.
 This option is available in all stages.
-You can select Refresh by right clicking as well as from the toolbar of the WSO2 Registry Browser view.
+You can select Refresh by right-clicking as well as from the toolbar of the WSO2 Registry Browser view.

-You can view information related to a resource or collection by right clicking and selecting Information.
+You can view information related to a resource or collection by right-clicking and clicking Information.

 It is a multi-tab editor which includes general information, properties, associations, dependencies, tags and comments.
 You have the ability to edit them at the same time.

 You can check-out a resource or a collection to a local project in the workspace.
-Right click and select Checkout.
+Right-click on the resource or collection and click Checkout.